yegor256/blog/shift-m/2018/2018-03-18-no-estimates.md

 [How Expensive Is Your Outsourcing Team?]({% pst 2016/jan/2016-01-19-how-expensive-is-outsourcing %})

-[How to Avoid Outsourcing Disaster](https://www.youtube.com/watch?v=DLk_5BmgTVk) at Kyiv Outsourcing Forum 2017; Kiev, Ukraine; 26 May 2017.
+[How to Avoid Outsourcing Disaster](https://www.youtube.com/watch?v=DLk_5BmgTVk) at Kyiv Outsourcing Forum 2017; Kyiv, Ukraine; 26 May 2017.

 ## Transcript